rootcathacking/TheCatFlap/README.md

 # The Cat Flap

-Hi, these are the bonus things that did not make it into the blogpost -> link.
+Hi, these are the bonus things that did not make it into the blogpost. -> [link](https://rootcat.de/blog/thecatflap/)

+Have fun reading it.

 ![ZeCat](resources/barsik.png)